QIB-Sheffield/dbdicom/README.md

 instances = study.instances()
 ```

 And so on for all other levels in the hierarchy.
-Individual objects can also be access directly using
+Individual objects can also be accessed directly using indices.
-indices.
 For instance to retrieve the first instance in the folder:

 ```python
 instance = database.instances(0)